-Upon completion of the activity authorized by this permit and the mitigation required by this permit, sign this certificate, and return it to the following address:
+Upon completion of the activity authorized by this permit and any mitigation required by the permit, sign this certification and return it to the following address:

-U.S. Army Corps of Engineers, Los Angeles District

-Regulatory Division

-ATTN: CESPL-RG-SPL-2012-00215-SJH Los Angeles District, Corps of Engineers

-P.O.
-Box 532711

-Los Angeles, California 90053-2325
+U.S Army Corps of Engineers Regulatory Division ATTN: CESPL-RG-SPL-2010-00362-SJH Los Angeles District, Corps of Engineers P.O.
+Box 532711 Los Angeles, California 90053-2325

 Please note that your permitted activity is subject to a compliance inspection by an Army Corps of Engineers representative.
-If you fail to comply with this Nationwide Permit, you may be subject to permit suspension, modification, or revocation procedures as contained in 33 C.F.R. § 330.5 or enforcement procedures such as those contained in 33 C.F.R. §§ 326.4 and 326.5.
+If you fail to comply with this nationwide permit you may be subject to permit suspension, modification, or revocation procedures as contained in 33 C.F.R. section 330.5 or enforcement procedures such as those contained in 33 C.F.R. sections 326.4 and 326.5.